inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/uni_hs-teachable-machine.en.md

 ## Description[^1]

-Teachable Machine is a web service (developed by Google) that allows you to train artificial intelligence (AI) models without needing to code or create an account.
+Teachable Machine is a American web service (developed by Google) that allows you to train artificial intelligence (AI) models without needing to code or create an account.
 It uses machine learning to recognize images, sounds, or body poses.

 ## Features[^1]